Dominik1123/click-inspect/README.md

 ### Customization

-The `add_options_from` decorator supports various keyword parameters which can be used for customizing the way options are created from the parameters.
+The `add_options_from` decorator supports various keyword parameters which can be used for customizing the way options are created from parameters.
 Please refer to the docstring of `add_options_from` for more information.
 In the following some possibilities are shown:

 ```python